-Materials required: Summer garden pattern template page, 100% wool felt (we used Barbie, Aspricot and Buttery for the birds and Ascot, Cherry Blossom, Charteuse and Popeye's Gal for the flowers), DMC stranded cotton embroidery threads in shades 317, 3865, 307, 734, 604 (we have put together a pack of the embroidery threads and felt pieces for you here), cotton thread (optional), stuffing, embroidery needle, scissors, and wipe-off fabric pen.
+Materials required: Summer garden pattern template page, 100% wool felt (we used Barbie, Apricot and Buttery for the birds and Ascot, Cherry Blossom, Chartreuse and Popeye's Gal for the flowers), DMC stranded cotton embroidery threads in shades 317, 3865, 307, 734, 604 (we have put together a pack of the embroidery threads and felt pieces for you here), cotton thread (optional), stuffing, embroidery needle, scissors, and wipe-off fabric pen.

 1)Print out the Summer garden pattern template page and cut out each flower and bird.
 Next cut out the tail from each bird to create 2 templates for your bird decoration.